County Scraps Hard Structure Plan for Natural Shoreline

 The process began when Ocean Springs officials decided to include residents in discussions on strengthening resilience to tropical storms, heavy rain events, and rising sea levels.
 At local workshops, participants used Digital Coast’s Sea Level Rise Viewer to understand local vulnerabilities.
 They also identified flood impacts that were already happening and reviewed potential flood-reduction projects.

 The workshops’ success helped persuade Jackson County’s Board of Supervisors to reject a hardened-shoreline plan in favor of using nature-based materials and processes.
 Other natural shoreline benefits include a more scenic design and a healthier habitat for plants and animals.
-(2017)
+(Original story 2017/Updated 2018)

 Partners: Allen Engineering and Science, City of Ocean Springs, Gulf of Mexico Alliance, Jackson County, Mississippi-Alabama Sea Grant Consortium